nilportugues/php-validator/README.md

 <a name="block1"></a>
 # 1. Installation [↑](#index_block)
 The recommended way to install the Input Validator is through [Composer](http://getcomposer.org).
-Just create a ``composer.json`` file and run the following command to install it:
+Run the following command to install it:

 ```sh
 php composer.phar require nilportugues/validator